spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-matrix-reminder-bot.md

 The playbook can install and configure [matrix-reminder-bot](https://github.com/anoadragon453/matrix-reminder-bot) for you.

-It's a bot you can schedule one-off & recurring reminders and alarms with.
+It's a bot you can use to **schedule one-off & recurring reminders and alarms**.

 See the project's [documentation](https://github.com/anoadragon453/matrix-reminder-bot#usage) to learn what it does and why it might be useful to you.